 Led by billionaire Abigail Johnson, Fidelity Investments has $2.56 trillion in assets under management, making it one of the world’s largest asset management companies.
 Fidelity ContraFund and Fidelity 500 Index Premium are two of its most popular mutual funds.
 Fidelity also offers brokerage services.
 Last year, it started offering mutual funds with a zero expense ratio.

 New York-based JPMorgan Chase is one of the world’s largest banks.
 It also offers a wide range of services such as asset management, investment banking, brokerage, credit cards, and treasury & security services.
 At the end of 2018, it had $2.73 trillion in assets under management.
 JP Morgan Chase was formed in 2000 following the merger of JPMorgan with Chase Manhattan.

 4- State Street Global Advisors, $2.81 trillion

 Boston-based State Street Global Advisors is a subsidiary of State Street Corporation.
-It had $2.81 trillion in AUM at the end of 2018.
-It manages money for local governments, associations, educational institutions, non-profits, and even religious organizations.
+It had $2.81 trillion in AUM of investments at the end of 2018.
+The investments firm manages money for local governments, associations, educational institutions, non-profits, and even religious organizations.
 The SSGA was founded in 1978.
 It offers asset management services in countries across the Americas, Europe, and Asia.

 3- Charles Schwab, $3.52 trillion